soooooyoung/shanabunny/README.md

 Here are some of the website features

-- Send Message to Shana
-  Message feature to contact Shana
+- Message feature to contact Shana
-- Write Post
+- Write Post with [Lexical Editor](https://lexical.dev/) implementation.
-  [Lexical Editor](https://lexical.dev/) implemented to write posts.
-- MySQL API Integration
-  MySQL Database API requests to webserver for CRUD users, posts, and mail.
+- MySQL API Integration to webserver for CRUD users, posts, and mail.
-- Music Player
-  Music player integration with music loaded from webserver
+- Music Player integration with music loaded from webserver

 ## TODO